lorensen/VTKExamples/src/VTKBook/04Chapter4.md

 The majority of users interface to their data by using an existing application.
 Rather than programming pipelines or writing their own readers and writers, users acquire an application that suits their particular visualization needs.
 Then to interface to their data, users simply identify the reader, writer, importer, and/or exporter that can successfully process it.
 In some cases, users may have to modify the program used to generate the data so that it exports it in a standard data format.
 The advantage of using existing applications is that the user interface and pipeline are pre-programmed, insuring that the user can focus on their data, rather than expending the significant resources required to write visualization programs.
 The disadvantage of using existing applications is that necessary features are often missing, and applications typically lack the flexibility that a general purpose tool can provide.

 Selecting the right application is not always simple.
-The application must support the correct dataset types, and support suitable rendering devices, for example generating images on large displays <em style="color:blue;background-color: white">\[Humphreys99\]</em> or in a Cave <em style="color:blue;background-color: white">\[CruzNeira93\]</em> environment.
+The application must support the correct dataset types, and support suitable rendering devices, for example generating images on large displays <em style="color:green;background-color: white">\[Humphreys99\]</em> or in a Cave <em style="color:green;background-color: white">\[CruzNeira93\]</em> environment.
 In some cases user interaction is required, and demands on parallel processing or data handling capacities further complicates the selection.
 For example, while a general purpose tool like ParaView ( **Figure 4-14a**) can be used to visualize most types of data, including providing support for large data and parallel computing, a specialized tool such as VolView (**Figure 4-14b**)may be better suited for the a particular type task such as viewing medical data shown in the figure.
 It is imperative that users have a familiarity with the visualization process if they are to successfully choose the right application for their data.

 ## 4.9 Putting It All Together